 Applicable Large Employer hasan@tuscan-me.com June 20, 2023

-ALE, or Applicable Large Employer
+What is an Applicable Large Employer (ALE)?

 In the context of the Affordable Care Act (ACA), the term “ALE,” which stands for “Applicable Large Employer,” is used to describe businesses that are required to comply with legal requirements.
 A Beer is characterized as a business that utilized a normal of somewhere around 50 full-time workers, including all day identical employee, during the earlier schedule year.
 The employer’s obligation to provide full-time employees with affordable health insurance or risk penalties is determined by the employee’s ALE status.